SatbirTanda/sdl_ios_guides/docs/Developer Tools/Relay/index.md

     ```
 3. Start the app being tested on Xcode's simulator.
 4. Once the app is running on the simulator, the status of **SDL** in the Relay app should change to *Connected*.

     <img src="assets/TCPConnected.png" alt="relay app screen with connected state" width="200px">

     *Application is correctly connected to Relay, and messages can now be sent and received.*
 5. The app is now connected to Relay, and messages can be sent and received.
 Debug logs will appear in Xcode's debug area.
     !!!
 NOTE
-    The relay app should always be connected to the SDL Core before starting your app, otherwise the setup will not work
+    The Relay app should always be connected to the SDL Core before starting your app, otherwise the setup will not work
     !!!

 ## Need Help?